CommunityToolkit/Labs-Windows/template/README.md

 ### Inside the generated solution

-The solution includes 10 projects but is not as complicated as you might first think.
+The solution includes many projects but is not as complicated as you might first think.

 #### Things you can ignore